Krillh/Airzlinshire/Notes & WIP/Gmarpshin.md

 ### Circles and Helices
 The circle represents an infinite (or appearing to be infinite) cycle, like day and night, while cycles that have a finite start and end are represented with helices.
 This distinction is important to these people.
 They always make sure to consider which cycles have an end and which do not.
 As a result, both circles and helices are sacred shapes.

 Circles are most often associated with higher powers, deities, or nature.
-These things appear to be unending and
+These things appear to be unending and stable.